Ultimate Guide to Growing & Caring for Stromanthe Triostar

 Growth Expectations

-While stromanthe triostar can grow up to five feet tall outdoors, these plants will remain a bit smaller indoors.
+While stromanthe triostar can grow up to five feet tall outdoors, in my experience, these plants will remain a bit smaller indoors.
 You can expect your plant to grow up to three feet tall in the ideal indoor environment.

 What to Do Before Planting